OSI-Concerns/election-results-2025/petition.md

 anonymized ballot data for OSI's 2025 Board of Directors election — including votes for all candidates who received any nomination.

-The basis for our petition is that three candidates' votes were not counted for failing to follow a qualification procedure that historically was only required of election winners, not mere candidates.
-Furthmore, OSI imposed this procedure without advance notice after completed; candidates were given a mere 47 hours to comply.
+The basis for our petition is that three candidates’ votes were not counted.
+OSI states these candidates failed to follow a qualification procedure.
+Multiple candidates have confirmed that they were informed of this qualification procedure only after voting closed.

 OSI's announcement at
 https://opensource.org/blog/announcing-the-new-directors-of-osi-board